teledyne-e2v/py_evalkit_topaz/README.md

 ## Image Acquisition
 The main project file is `image_acquisition.py`

-After defining a number of images to acquire, that is also possible to sweep a parameter like the exposure time (in ms).
+The number of images to acquire can be set with the variable `NIMAGES`

+That is also possible to sweep a parameter like the exposure time (in ms).
+In this case the number of images is valid for each parameter step.

-The example save RAW image + TIFF image and generates some statistics like Mean or StandardDeviation.
+The example saves RAW image + TIFF image and generates some statistics like Mean or StandardDeviation.
 Images are displayed and profiles calculated.

+For external trigger use, please uncomment lines 40/41 and define a number of frames you want to acquire in total with the variable `NIMAGES`

 Feel free to comment the unnecessary functions and add your own processing !